FacuVogel23/FacuVogel23/README.md

 🚀 Actively building iOS projects and looking for my first full-time iOS Developer role.

 - 🤝 Open to collaborating on iOS and open-source projects
-- 💬 Ask me about SwiftUI, state management, or app architecture
+- 💬 Ask me about SwiftUI, app architecture, or anything iOS-related — happy to chat :)
 - 🎮 Outside tech: videogames, music, films, and books

 ---